 This is exactly when PV projects produce the most power.

 It’s a proven technology and growing rapidly in the U.S. and worldwide.
 Photovoltaics were invented in 1954, and their performance and operating characteristics are well understood.
-There are more than 13,000 megawatts (MW) of PV systems operating worldwide, and PV installations continue to grow rapidly each year.
+There are more than 40,000 megawatts (MW) of PV systems operating in the United States, and PV installations continue to grow rapidly each year.

 It’s reliable and requires little maintenance.
 Photovoltaic systems have been operating for more than 50 years.
 PV systems are reliable, and their maintenance costs are low.